jayeshpardeshi161/Machine-Learning-Project/README.md

 ***Output:***
 ✅ Model saved as 'credit_card_model.pkl'

-***✅ Project Status: You’ve successfully completed data preparation, modeling, evaluation, and deployment steps!***
+***✅ Project Status: I have successfully completed all the key stages of the credit card fraud detection project, including data preparation, modeling, evaluation, and deployment.
+The final model has been trained, validated, and saved for future use.***